 Agafay Desert Viewpoint

 About 20 minutes later, we were at our first Stop.
-It was was at an incredible viewpoint in the Agafay Desert.
+It was at an incredible viewpoint in the Agafay Desert.
 Here, you will get amazing panoramic views of the rolling hills and dunes of the desert.
 The driver just pulled up on the side of the road for this quick stop.

 We stayed there for about 10 minutes while taking in the scenery.
 Make sure you have your camera ready.
 Take advantage because you can get some incredible photos.
 Our guide even offered to take pictures of all of us.
-On this trip, I brought my Sony a7 III with me and my remarkable Sony G Lens
+On this trip, I brought my Sony a7 III with me and my remarkable Sony G Lens.

 Learn by my mistake, because it took me a lil’ minute to get my camera in good focus.
 So get that camera ready the night before.

-Riding Camels in Agafay Desert
+Riding Camels in the Agafay Desert

-Our next stop was at a ranch in the Agafay desert to ride camels.
-My daughter and I previously rode camels the day prior, so we opted out.
-However, my husband and the rest of the group rode camels.
 They put on traditional Berber clothing and headscarf.
 And these camels looked so cute and healthy.
 They seem to be well taken care of on the ranch.
 They were beautiful dark brown camels.
 My daughter and I stayed under the patio and admired the Desert as they rode off in the hot sun.

 Until…